 - In applying for a Lift-Off Fellowship applicants agree that if they are successful then their names and photos can be published on the web pages and journals of the Society.
 Fellowship recipients agree to submit a report to the Society at the conclusion of the fellowship and that excerpts from this report can be published in the Gazette of the Australian Mathematical Society.

 - The Fellowship Committee of the Society will make recommendations to the President of the Society on the award of the Lift-Off Fellowships.

 - The selection committee will recommend the amount to be granted, to a maximum of $5,000, to a successful applicant, taking account of the proposed research activities, the need for support and the research track record of the applicant relative to opportunity.

-- The Society expects to award up to seven scholarships annually until the end of 2013.
+- The Society expects to award up to seven scholarships annually until mid-2019.
 Depending on demand, the Council may change the available funding for the scheme.

 [Updated: 29 September 2012; December 2014; September 2015]